gulerianitin/gulerianitin.github.io/_posts/2015-06-15-wearable-computing-1.md

 ## Fitness Systems

-Next, as part of the masters project, we utilised the concept of time integral of distance( called absement) based fitness exercises based system ( called MannFit) .
+Next, as part of the masters project, we utilised the concept of time integral of distance( called absement) based fitness exercises based system ( called <a href="https://wearcam.org/mannfit" target="_blank">MannFit</a> ) .

 The prototypes included a wobble board n hanging bars.
 The concept can be understood  as the distance increases with time absement increases.
 The goal is to minimise distance or instability on a wobble board or hanging bars.